About

 What I look for

 Founders with taste.
-People desperate to solve a problem they know firsthand, not one they read about.
+Relentless, unstoppable, driven people solving a problem they know firsthand, not one they read about.
 The products I get excited about change how you think about a problem the first time you use them.
 You try it once and wonder how you ever worked without it.

-I care about developer experience and open-source go-to-market because I have seen them compound.
-At Chef, community trust became our deepest moat.
+I care about developer experience and open-source go-to-market because they are the fastest way to change the way people work, to build companies and communities that turn into movements.
+At Chef, community became our superpower.
 Marketing spend does not replicate that.

 How I got here

-I brought that discipline to Amazon as “Master of Disaster,” responsible for the availability of every Amazon property.
+When I joined Amazon in 2001 as a day job while testing for the Seattle Fire Department, two careers collided.
+I became “Master of Disaster,” responsible for the availability of every property bearing the Amazon brand.
 I created the Incident Management program and the GameDay exercises — deliberately breaking production systems so teams could practice before real disasters hit.
 That work pioneered chaos engineering, incident management, and site reliability engineering.

-I went on to found Orion Labs — a voice-first AI platform for the same kind of people I had served alongside as a firefighter: frontline teams who need information fast, hands-free, under pressure.
+I went on to cofound Orion Labs, a voice-first AI platform for the same kind of people I had served alongside as a firefighter — frontline teams who need information fast, hands-free, under pressure.

 Where this is going